Data

 Since the launch of Arizona’s Bioscience Roadmap in 2002, the Flinn Foundation has commissioned Battelle (now TEConomy Partners) to track progress on performance measures involving the state’s bioscience sector.
 Data pertaining to a consistent set of metrics is gathered and reported publicly on a biennial basis.

-In April 2022, the Flinn Foundation hosted its annual event to share the new performance data, two decades after the launch of Arizona’s Bioscience Roadmap.
-The latest data can be found in this detailed analysis from TEConomy Partners, “Biosciences in Arizona: 2022 Performance Review.”
+In April 2024, the Flinn Foundation hosted its annual event to share the new performance data, more than two decades after the launch of Arizona’s Bioscience Roadmap.
+The latest data can be found in this detailed analysis from TEConomy Partners, “Biosciences in Arizona: 2024 Performance Review.”
 The current and past progress reports are also available for viewing.

 Data is tracked on the six industry subsectors that comprise Arizona’s definition of the biosciences.
 It should be noted that the industry data reflect only private industry; research-related jobs at state universities and private research institutions are not incorporated.
 Also, Arizona’s definition of the biosciences shifted with the updated Roadmap in 2014 to reflect changes in the national definition by Battelle and the Biotechnology Industry Organization.
 Thus, these industry data do not correlate directly to those from the first decade.
 Details are available in Arizona’s Bioscience Roadmap, 2014-2025.